 When considering future licence applications, Tendring District Council may take previous breaches and enforcement action into account.
+What will or will not be taken into account will depend on the circumstances of each case with each case being looked at on its own merits.

-Annex A: Example of an approach to Service Standards
+Annex A: Service Standards

-What you can expect from Regulatory Services in [Local Authority]
+1 What you can expect from Regulatory Services in Tendring District Council